 What’s a rake board?

-A rake board covers the top edge of your siding.
-It would also cover the soffit if there’s an overhang on the end of the gable.
 The purpose of the rake board is simply to prevent water from running behind the siding to prevent any leaky roof damage.
 Rake boards vary in size and are, generally, made with wood.
 Some residential homeowners choose to have the rake board wrapped with metal for a more finished look.
 The type of roofing material your builder uses will depend on the style of trim and fascia on the rest of the home or building.
 Rake boards are commonly installed on brick homes to cover the exposed top edge of the brick.

 People also call rake boards, fascia boards.